Vaishnavi6825/mux4to2encoder/README.md

 # Multiplexer-Based 4-to-2 Encoder: A Simplified Approach

-This repo deals with the construction of a 4 to 2 encoder using 2x1 Mux gate using CMOS Skywater 130nm technology in
-<a href="https://xschem.sourceforge.io/stefan/index.html" target="_blank">xschem</a> & obtaining its parameters through pre-layout simulation using
+This repo deals with the construction of a 4 to 2 encoder using 2x1 Mux gate using CMOS Skywater 130nm technology in esim & obtaining its parameters through pre-layout simulation using
 <a href="https://ngspice.sourceforge.io/" target="_blank">ngspice</a>.

 ## Abstract